4265 San Felipe # 1000

 Car and Motorcycle Accident Causes

 Drivers must look out for one another when they’re sharing the same road.
 The feature that most entices motorcycle riders is the very feature that places a motorcycle rider at extreme risk for serious injuries.
 This is the feeling of openness or “being free”.
 And, as long as car drivers and motorcyclists look out for one another and drive in a responsible manner, motorcycle riders can experience safe travels, just like everyone else.
-This blog answers the question of “What is the most common collision between cars and motorcycles?”
+This blog answers the question of “What is the most common type of collision between cars and motorcycles?”

 When drivers fail to look out for motorcycles or when they engage in reckless driving behavior, the results can lead to catastrophic injuries for motorcyclists.